front-end-intermediate/DOM-Scripting/readme.md

 In `myScripts.js`:

-Select the element with the class `main`:
+Select the element with the class `.main-menu`:

 ```js
 const nav = document.querySelector('.main-menu');